-So, when a comp for the new boutique-touted Octavius Tower at Caesars came up on my Total Rewards roster, I thought “Hey it can’t get much worse than what I’ve been dealing with, can it?”
+So, when a comp for the new boutique-touted Octavius Tower at Caesars came up on my Caesars Rewards Loyalty Program (formerly Total Rewards) roster, I thought “Hey it can’t get much worse than what I’ve been dealing with, can it?”
 Off I went, on a wing and a prayer, into the old yet new frontier.

 Once checked in, you are directed even further away from the hustle and bustle to the Octavius elevators, all the way realizing a subtle change in decoration in moving through the different layers and towers of Caesars.
 Light colors and modernity in Augustus slowly meld to more bold colors, golds, and patterns when you reach the guard before Octavius.
 It’s over the top, but remarkably restrained.